sainibunty2309-del/Customer-churn-prediction-ML/README.md

 - Long-term customers are less likely to leave.
 - Contract type and tenure were among the most important features.

+## Model Deployment

+The trained Random Forest model has been deployed as an interactive Streamlit web application.
+The deployment allows users to enter customer information through a user-friendly interface and receive real-time churn predictions.

+Deployment features include:

+- Interactive web interface built with Streamlit.
+- Automatic loading of the trained model (churn_model.pkl).
+- Automatic preprocessing using saved label encoders (label_encoders.pkl).
+- Instant prediction of whether a customer is likely to churn  or SSstay.
+- Easy deployment on platforms such as Streamlit Community Cloud or local environments.
 # Conclusion

 After comparing multiple machine learning models,